LandonSchropp/waffle/readme.md

 <script src="TODO: Add waffle.css URL"></script>
 ```

+If you're using Bower, install Waffle by running `bower install waffle` or add it to your `bower.json` file.

 ### Standard Columns

 Waffle is build around the idea of *flexibility*.
 It doesn't make any assumptions about how many columns you have or how you'd like to arrange them.